Halloween is an observance celebrated at the end of October by holding parties, dressing up and going 'trick-or-treating'. more

-Quick FactsPurim commemorates a time when Jewish people were saved from death around the fourth century BCE, according to the Book of Esther.
+Purim is a joyous occasion commemorating the Jewish people’s deliverance from a royal death decree around the fourth century BCE, as told in the Book of Esther.

 Note: Jewish holidays begin at sundown the day before the date specified for the holiday.